United Kingdom Linguistics Olympiad: History

 The Olympiad has sponsorship and support from various organisations including the British Academy, The Linguistics Association of Great Britain, The British Association for Applied Linguistics, The Philological Society, Routes into Languages, The School of English Literature, Language and Linguistics, University of Sheffield and The School of Philosophy, Psychology & Language Sciences, University of Edinburgh.

 The Olympiad has received coverage in the first and second issues of Babel magazine, as well as in the Francophonie journal and Attain magazine.
 Olympic athlete Christine Ohuruogu MBE is the patron of UKLO, having completed a Linguistics degree at University College London.

-The UK has sent a delegation to the International Linguistics Olympiad (IOL) every year since 2009, and has competed in 11 olympiads.
-They have sent 68 participants in 17 teams, selected through UKLO.
-In competition, teams from the UK have brought home 34 medals (13 gold, 8 silver and 13 bronze), 3 team trophies (1 gold and 2 bronze), 1 first-place team cup, 3 best solution prizes, and 12 honourable mentions.
-In addition, the UK has sent 5 Repeat Medalists and 3 Dream Teams to the Hall of Fame.
+The UK has sent a delegation to the International Linguistics Olympiad (IOL) every year since 2009, and has competed in 14 olympiads.
+They have sent 88 participants in 22 teams, selected through UKLO.
+In competition, teams from the UK have brought home 44 medals (15 gold, 14 silver and 15 bronze), 5 team trophies (2 gold and 3 bronze), 1 first-place team cup, 5 best solution prizes, 17 honourable mentions, and 1 team contest honourable mention.
+In addition, the UK has sent 7 Repeat Medalists and 4 Dream Teams to the Hall of Fame.
 The UK Linguistics Olympiad was the host for the 2013 IOL, held at the Manchester Grammar School and chaired by Neil Sheldon.
 The competition in Manchester was featured on an edition of BBC Radio Four's Word of Mouth programme centring on language games.